nathanbrittin/Natural-Product-Bioactivity-Classification/README.md

 7. Change the file paths in the Jupyter notebook to match the location of the data files on your system.

-8. Run the Jupyter notebook
+8. Start the Jupyter notebook
 ```
 jupyter notebook
 ```